barbarer/py4e-int/_sources/objects/fl-toggle-cls.rst

 .. shortanswer:: fl-toggle-sa-cls

     Please explain the option you chose above in more detail.
-Please skip this question if you didn't use it.
+Please skip this question if you didn't use any Parsons problems.

 What to do next
 ============================
 .. raw:: html

-   <p>Click to finish a survey about your perceptions of your own abilities to complete learning tasks: <b><a href="se-postsurvey-cls.html">Survey</b></p>
+   <p>Click on the following link to finish a posttest 👉 <b><a href="fl-posttest-cls.html">Post Test</b></p>